Comparison of Rimegepant and Placebo for Pain in IBS

 • Medically unstable

 • Severe hepatic or renal impairment, such as baseline AST or ALT ≥ 2.5 X upper normal limit or end-stage renal disease with estimated glomerular filtration rate or creatinine clearance <15mL/min.
-Although Rimegepant is rarely associated with abnormal circulating liver enzymes, we shall exclude patients with baseline AST or ALT equal to or greater than 2.5 times the upper limit of normal.
+Although Rimegepant is rarely associated with abnormal circulating liver enzymes, we shall exclude patients with baseline AST or ALT greater than 2.5 times the upper limit of normal.

 • Concomitant use of strong CYP3A4 inhibitors and strong or moderate CYP3A4 inducers.